-The thought of ice cream or hot soup may be appetizing for most people, but it's cringe-worthy for those who have sensitive teeth.
+The thought of ice cream or hot soup may be appetising for most people, but it's cringe-worthy for those who have sensitive teeth.
 Fortunately, there is no need to suffer in silence.
 Teeth may become sensitive for different reasons; your primary dentist or dental hygienist can determine the cause and a proper response.

 How Sensitive Teeth Can Occur And How To Respond

-Gum disease can also lead to teeth developing sensitivity.
+Gum problems can also lead to teeth developing sensitivity.
 Receding gums allow the root of the tooth to become exposed and, eventually, covered with plaque and tartar.
 With a thorough cleaning by your dentist and improving your personal oral hygiene, the sensitivity will improve.
-Nonetheless, the natural exposure of the neck of the tooth – below the end of the enamel – can still lead to this problem without initial decay or gum disease.
+Nonetheless, the natural exposure of the neck of the tooth – below the end of the enamel – can still lead to this problem without initial decay or gum problems.

 After your dentist has ruled out some of these causes, he or she can provide a treatment regimen.
 It may be both an in-office and at-home approach.

 In-office dental therapies are based on creating a surface seal on the exposed areas of dentin.
-Your dentin has microscopic openings called tubules, which, as explained by the American Dental Association (ADA), can let the nerve inside the center of the tooth become affected by temperature changes.
-Thus, fluoride can be applied to help seal these tubules.
+Your dentin has microscopic openings called tubules, which, as explained by the American Dental Association (ADA), can let the nerve inside the centre of the tooth become affected by temperature changes.
+Fluoride can be applied to help seal these tubules.
 Dentists also use other chemicals that form crystals in the tubules, sealing them off.
 Bonding or white fillings applied to exposed areas can be used in areas that do not respond to fluoride or other chemical treatments.
 In advanced cases, a root canal may be required to get rid of the sensitivity in a tooth.

 If your lifestyle is being affected by teeth that can't handle certain foods, see your dentist or dental hygienist.
 Rest assured there are very effective treatments available, and you can start healing your teeth today for a bowl of ice cream tomorrow.